Skip to Content

 I’ve come across more than a few people who enjoy watching harness racing but, unfortunately, don’t know what to call the “cart” led by the horses.

 The cart pulled by the horse in harness racing is called a sulky.
-More casually, it’s also referred to as the bike, gig, or spider.
+More casually, it’s also called the bike, gig, or spider.

-Sulkies are lightweight, two-wheeled, and intended to carry a single person.
-They are thought to be named after an English physician known for his sulkiness and thus invented this ride to spend more time alone.
+Sulkies are lightweight, two-wheeled, and intended for carrying a single person.
+They are thought to have been named after an English physician known for his sulkiness, who invented this ride to spend more time alone.

-Using two poles, the sulky is attached to a harness that goes around the horse’s neck and shoulders.
+Using two poles, the sulky is attached to a harness around the horse’s neck and shoulders.
 There are typically two types of sulkies – “jog carts” and “race bikes.”

 Jog carts are primarily used for training horses.
 They have larger seats to support beginner drivers easily.
 Their poles are made of dense steel or wood, which gives them extra weight and strength.

-Race bikes, as the name indicates, are aerodynamic and designed for speed competition.
+As the name indicates, race bikes are aerodynamic and designed for speed competition.
 They have smaller seats that demand more athleticism from the driver.
 Some lightweight material like aluminum or carbon fiber is used to make their poles.

 The use of modern structural materials and designs significantly decreased the weight of sulkies.
 When the sulky first came into use in the early 1800s, it weighed approximately 125 pounds, contrasting with today’s versions, weighing only 25 lbs.